Community service: Court-ordered service

-Worldwide examples

-Community service in the United States is often similar to that in Canada.
-In Europe and Australia, community service is an option for many criminal sentences as an alternative to incarceration.
 In the United Kingdom, community service is now officially referred to by the Home Office as more straightforward compulsory unpaid work.
 Compulsory unpaid work includes up to 300 hours of activities, such as conservation work, cleaning up graffiti, or working with a charity.
 The Howard League for Penal Reform (the world's oldest prison reform organization) is a prominent advocate for increased community sentencing to reduce prison population and improve rehabilitation.